sebastianspicker/otherlight/docs/vitest-cleanup.md

 This page keeps the current vitest cleanup guidance concise after earlier rough notes.

 ## Usage
-- Rewrote the vitest explanation around the maintained behavior.
+- Merged scattered vitest guidance into the docs.

+- Earlier scratch notes were compressed into the current guidance.

 ## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.